auchung/seasonal-recipes/README.md

 - `n_estimators`: [50, 100]
 - `max_depth`: [5, 10, None]

-Cross-validation was performed on the training set only.
+Cross-validation was performed on the training set and the combination that minimized the RMSE was selected for the hyperparameters.

 ### Best Hyperparameters

 - `n_estimators`: 100
 - `max_depth`: 5

-### Evaluation
+### Performance

 - **Final RMSE**: 0.6348

-Compared to our baseline, this model reduced error and demonstrated improved predictive power — particularly due to the new features and model flexibility.
-The final model performs better than the baseline, supporting the idea that text-based and temporal features (like `description_length` and `is_weekend`) help explain user ratings.
+Compared to our baseline, this model reduced error and demonstrated improved predictive power, particularly due to the new features and model flexibility.
+The final model performs better than the baseline, supporting the idea that features such as `description_length` and `is_weekend` help to explain user ratings.
 This model is more expressive and better suited for capturing subtle interactions between recipe attributes.

 ---